trifectatechfoundation/trifectatech-website/content/blog/SIMD in zlib-rs (part 2): compare256.md

 ## The problem

 The problem at hand is the `compare256` function below: given two `[u8; 256]` values, it counts, starting from the left, for how many positions their elements match until there is a mismatch.
+This function is at the core of the zlib-rs compression algorithm that finds repetitions in the input.

 [godbolt.org/z/7nzYKrhrT](https://godbolt.org/z/7nzYKrhrT)